|Doing Well in College|

 - Keep your schedule flexible.
 When unexpected events occur,

 times on your weekly timetable.
 Do not simply do away with study

 you find that your schedule requires constant adjustments, revise

 two or three revisions, you will have a realistic, practical weekly

 that you can follow honestly.

-Many successful people make the to do list a habit, considering
+Many successful people make the "to do" list a habit,

-A to do list, made up daily or weekly, may be one of the most important
+A "to do" list, made up daily or weekly, may be one of the

 before a new day or first thing on the morning of that day.